kryptokrauts/kk-website/src/data/lexicon.md

 # N

+## Nonce (cryptography)
+In cryptography, a *nonce* is an arbitrary number that can only be used once.
+It is similar in spirit to a nonce word, hence the name.
+It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.
+They can also be useful as initialization vectors and in cryptographic hash functions.

+Nonces are used in proof-of-work systems to vary the input to a cryptographic hash function so as to obtain a hash for a certain input that fulfills certain arbitrary conditions.
+In doing so, it becomes far more difficult to create a “desirable” hash than to verify it, shifting the burden of work onto one side of a transaction or system.
+For example, proof of work, using hash functions, was considered as a means to combat email spam by forcing email senders to find a hash value for the email (which included a timestamp to prevent pre-computation of useful hashes for later use) that had an arbitrary number of leading zeroes, by hashing the same input with a large number of nonce values until a “desirable” hash was obtained.

 # O

+## Oracle
+An *oracle*, in the context of blockchains and smart contracts, is an agent that finds and verifies real-world occurrences and submits this information to a blockchain to be used by smart contracts.

+Smart contracts contain value and only unlock that value if certain pre-defined conditions are met.
+When a particular value is reached, the smart contract changes its state and executes the programmatically predefined algorithms, automatically triggering an event on the blockchain.
+The primary task of oracles is to provide these values to the smart contract in a secure and trusted manner.

+Blockchains cannot access data outside their network.
+An oracle is a data feed – provided by third party service – designed for use in smart contracts on the blockchain.
+Oracles provide external data and trigger smart contract executions when pre-defined conditions meet.
+Such condition could be any data like weather temperature, successful payment, price fluctuations, etc.

+Oracles are part of multi-signature contracts where for example the original trustees sign a contract for future release of funds only if certain conditions are met.
+Before any funds get released an oracle has to sign the smart contract as well.

 # P

+## Proof of Stake (PoS)
+*Proof of stake (PoS)* is a type of algorithm by which a cryptocurrency blockchain network aims to achieve distributed consensus.
+In PoS-based cryptocurrencies, the creator of the next block is chosen via various combinations of random selection and wealth or age (i.e., the stake).
+In contrast, the algorithm of proof-of-work-based cryptocurrencies such as bitcoin uses mining; that is, the solving of computationally intensive puzzles to validate transactions and create new blocks.

+Proof-of-stake currencies can be more energy efficient than currencies based on proof-of-work algorithms.

+## Proof of Work (PoW)
+A *proof of work* is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.
+Producing a proof of work can be a random process with low probability so that a lot of trial and error is required on average before a valid proof of work is generated.
+Bitcoin uses the Hashcash proof of work system.

+One application of this idea is using Hashcash as a method to preventing email spam, requiring a proof of work on the email's contents (including the To address), on every email.
+Legitimate emails will be able to do the work to generate the proof easily (not much work is required for a single email), but mass spam emailers will have difficulty generating the required proofs (which would require huge computational resources).

+Hashcash proofs of work are used in Bitcoin for block generation.
+In order for a block to be accepted by network participants, miners must complete a proof of work which covers all of the data in the block.
+The difficulty of this work is adjusted so as to limit the rate at which new blocks can be generated by the network to one every 10 minutes.
+Due to the very low probability of successful generation, this makes it unpredictable which worker computer in the network will be able to generate the next block.

+For a block to be valid it must hash to a value less than the current target; this means that each block indicates that work has been done generating it.
+Each block contains the hash of the preceding block, thus each block has a chain of blocks that together contain a large amount of work.
+Changing a block (which can only be done by making a new block containing the same predecessor) requires regenerating all successors and redoing the work they contain.
+This protects the block chain from tampering.

+The most widely used proof-of-work scheme is based on SHA-256 and was introduced as a part of Bitcoin.
+Some other hashing algorithms that are used for proof-of-work include Scrypt, Blake-256, CryptoNight, HEFTY1, Quark, SHA-3, scrypt-jane, scrypt-n, and combinations thereof.

 ## Public-key cryptography
 *Public-key cryptography (or asymmetric cryptography)*, is a cryptographic system that uses pairs of keys: public keys (which may be disseminated widely) and private keys (which are known only to the owner).
 The message sender uses the recipient's public key to encrypt a message.
 To decrypt the sender's message, only the recipient's private key may be used.
 In cryptocurrencies, this system is widely used as one of the means of securing transactions.